GeorgH93/MarriageMaster/MarriageMaster-API/README.md

 [![Logo][banner]][spigot]

-This branch holds the API for the MarriageMaster plugin.
+This folder contains the API for the MarriageMaster plugin.

 [![ciImg]][ci] [![apiVersionImg]][apiJavaDoc] [![licenseImg]][license]

-## Adding it to your plugin
+## Adding it to your plugin:
-### Maven
+### Maven:
 The API is available through maven.
 #### Repository:
 ```